Compare

 The two are not mutually exclusive.
 Many teams run both: a verified SQL agent for production workflows, a text-to-SQL tool for exploration.
 The choice is which one anchors your daily analytics work.

-Chion’s agent runs every SQL through two validator layers before execution.
-Layer 1 (L1) enforces read-only SELECT: INSERT, UPDATE, DELETE, DROP, ALTER are rejected at the parser, in code, not in the LLM.
-Layer 2 (L2) enforces a typed SQL contract bound to your schema: only columns your role can see, only joins your schema declares, only aggregations valid for the column types involved.
+Chion runs every SQL through two validator layers before execution.
+Layer 1 enforces read-only SELECT: INSERT, UPDATE, DELETE, DROP, ALTER are rejected at the parser, in code, not in the LLM.
+Layer 2 binds the SQL to a typed contract: only columns your role can see, only joins your schema declares, only aggregations valid for the column types involved.
+The full architecture is documented under Trust & Security.

-If a verified query in your library matches the intent, the agent uses it directly.
-If not, the agent generates SQL inside the contract, runs it through the validator, executes read-only, and surfaces the result with the SQL visible underneath.
-Every turn writes to an immutable audit trail.
+If a verified query matches the intent, the agent uses it directly; if not, it generates inside the contract, executes read-only, and surfaces the result with the SQL visible underneath.
+That routing-over-regeneration pattern is the core of a verified SQL agent.

 Chion vs other text-to-SQL tools